acharjee0712/Acceptscript_node/express-sendfile/README.md

-# Accept Suite Integration with .Net Core WEB API
+# Accept Suite Integration with Express.js  WEB API

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

 ## Prerequisite:
-*	Windows 10 Professional
+*	Node.js 4.1.2 or higher
-*	Sublime Text or any HTML editor.
+*	Sublime Text/Visual studio code 2017 or any HTML editor.
-*	Internet Information Services 10
+*	Express.js

 ## Very detailed explanation of each product type.
 Authorized.Net Accept suite has below products.